julik/idempo/README.md

 Idempo::ActiveRecordBackend.new.model.where('expire_at_ < ?', Time.now).delete_all
 ```

+If you need to use Idempo with PGBouncer you will need to write your own locking implementation based on fencing tokens or similar.

 ## Using Redis for idempotency keys

 Redis is a near-perfect data store for idempotency keys, but it can have race conditions with locks if your application runs for too long or crashes very often.
 If you have Redis, initialize Idempo using the `RedisBackend`: